pattern-lab/patternlab-node/packages/docs/src/docs/pattern-documenting.md

 We'd name our documentation file:

 ```
-atoms/button/button-red.md
+atoms/button/button~red.md
 ```

 ## Adding More Attributes to the Front Matter

-A future update of Pattern Lab will support more front matter attributes including: excludeFromStyleguide, order, hidden and links.
+A future update of Pattern Lab will support more front matter attributes including: excludeFromStyleguide, hidden and links.
 It will also support adding custom attributes that could be utilized by plugins.
 For example, GitHub issues related to patterns.